SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

     - **Effort:** advanced

+??? abstract "Exchange Mailbox Export"

+    Detection of a standard Exchange Mailbox export, which stores all mails from a user in a pst file.

+    - **Effort:** intermediate

+??? abstract "Exchange PowerShell Snap-Ins To Export Exchange Mailbox Data"

+    Detects PowerShell SnapIn command line, often used with Get-Mailbox to export Exchange mailbox data.

+    - **Effort:** intermediate

 ??? abstract "Exchange Server Creating Unusual Files"

     Look for Microsoft Exchange Server’s Unified Messaging service creating non-standard content on disk, which could indicate web shells or other malicious content, suggesting exploitation of CVE-2021-26858 vulnerability